-i.
-Cover Page: the cover page should include the name of the offeror, proposed activity name, name of team leader and contact information.
+- i.
+Cover Page: the cover page should include the name of the offeror, proposed activity name, name of team leader and contact information. - ii.

-ii.
 Executive Summary: A maximum two-page executive summary clearly stating the offeror's understanding of the assignment and a proposed strategy to undertake this work.
-This should include an outline of the proposed methodology, management approach, implementation plan and expected results.
+This should include an outline of the proposed methodology, management approach, implementation plan and expected results. - iii.

-iii.
 Background and profile: The Offeror should introduce in this section its organization.
-It should highlight those capacities, partnerships and areas of expertise that are of relevance for the assignment and include a list of relevant projects undertaken by the offeror during at least the previous five (5) years.

-iv.
-Technical Approach: This section should describe the proposed technical approach to the assignment, based on the main elements of the Mozambique HIA assessment, as outlined in the ToRs, as well as informed by the guidelines for assessing the human impact of disasters, and other material regarding HIA approaches the offeror may find available.3 The technical section should:

-• Comprehensively address how the offeror will achieve the objectives outlined in the ToR and provide a concise description of the approach, indicating proposed research and data collection methods for the project, as well as other relevant information.
+It should highlight those capacities, partnerships and areas of expertise that are of relevance for the assignment and include a list of relevant projects undertaken by the offeror during at least the previous five (5) years that may be of relevant to the HIA assignment. - iv.
+Technical Approach: This section should describe the proposed technical approach to the assignment, based on the main elements of the Mozambique HIA assessment, as outlined in the ToRs, as well as informed by the guidelines for assessing the human impact of disasters, and other material regarding HIA approaches the offeror may find available.3 The technical section should: - Comprehensively address how the offeror will achieve the objectives outlined in the ToR and provide a concise description of the approach, indicating proposed research and data collection methods for the project, as well as other relevant information. - Outline a tentative workplan for the fieldwork to be undertaken for the assignment. - Include a list of the core project team of experts with the corresponding CVs, with roles and responsibilities clearly outlined. - Include particular approaches, methods, or techniques that the offeror proposes to use for efficiently and innovatively delivering this scope of work and expected support for UNDP. - v.
+Monitoring and Evaluation Section: The M&E Section should describe how progress will be measured and what benchmarks will be used to measure progress.
+It should also describe the steps the firm will take to ensure high quality of information and data collected for this assignment.
+The offeror should demonstrate their ability to reach stated project objectives within the required time of performance by including illustrative timelines for the effective implementation of project components. - vi.
+Team members: Curriculum vitae of key personnel and a matrix that charts the skills and expertise to be brought to bear in delivering the scope of work should be provided. - vii.
+Management arrangements: The offeror must provide a clear and brief description of how the activity will be managed, including the approach to addressing potential problems and process for communication with the UNDP team. - vii.
+A duly filled and signed Letter of Confirmation of Interest and Availability, using the template provided by UNDP.